McKlay/MLops-Project-Handbook/docs/book_project_budget/Book1_chapter8.md

+---
+hide:
+  - toc
+---

-# 📘 Chapter 8: Frontend Deployment (Vercel, Netlify)
+# Chapter 8: Frontend Deployment (Vercel, Netlify)

-🧑‍💻 Chapter 8 is where we make your frontend live, hosted on platforms like Vercel or Netlify, and connected to your deployed backend (Railway, Hugging Face, or Render).
-Once done, your project will be accessible worldwide 🌍⚡
+Chapter 8 is where we make your frontend live, hosted on platforms like Vercel or Netlify, and connected to your deployed backend (Railway, Hugging Face, or Render).
+Once done, your project will be accessible worldwide.

 ---